 Current Trends

 One notable trend is the increasing urbanization of Canada geese.
-Many geese have adapted to living in urban parks and suburban areas, where they can find abundant food and shelter.
+Plus, many geese have adapted to living in urban parks and suburban areas, where they can find abundant food and shelter.
 While this adaptation has allowed them to thrive in some respects, it has also led to increased conflicts with humans.

 Another trend is the growing awareness of the impacts of climate change on goose populations.
 As climate change alters habitats and food sources, geese may need to adapt their migration patterns and breeding behaviors to survive.
 Researchers are studying how geese are responding to these changes and developing strategies to help them cope with the challenges of a changing climate.